mariush444/fuelFR2Osmand_gpx/README.md

 # fuelFR2Osmand_gpx

-converter: from online open data with FR fuel prices to Osmand gpx with ordered prices by colors source of data: https://donnees.roulez-eco.fr/opendata/instantane.zip
+converter: from online open data with FR fuel prices to Osmand gpx with ordered prices by colors <br>
+source of data: https://donnees.roulez-eco.fr/opendata/instantane.zip

 "ordered prices" means that prices for specified type of fuel are shown by colore icons from the cheapest to the most expensive: